laserkelvin/resume/index.md

 Skills & Expertise
 ------------------

-High-performance computing
+Computing
 :   Distributed computing workflows on national and institiutional HPC platforms.
 :   Massively parallel quantum chemistry calculations.

-Python
+:   Efficient computational workflows with `numpy` and `julia`.
+:   Source control managment with `git` and `dvc`.
+:   Reproducible environments with `conda` and `docker`.
+:   Exploratory data analysis with Jupyter/Google Co-Labs.
 :   General object-oriented programming and development with Python 3.

+Data analysis
 :   Exploratory data analysis and data pipeline design with `numpy`, `dask`, `pandas`.
 :   Data visualization using `matplotlib`, `plotly`, and `bokeh`.
 :   Baseline machine learning models with `scikit-learn`.
 :   Deep learning models with PyTorch and Tensorflow.
-:   Probabilstic Bayesian models with `pymc3`.
+:   Probabilstic model (e.g. Monte Carlo methods) development with `pymc3` and `Flux.jl`.

 Writing
+:   Review Editor of open-access journal “Frontiers of Astronomy and Space Science”.
 :   Author of 22 peer-reviewed articles for expert audiences.
-:   Review Editor of open-access journal “Frontiers of Astronomy and Space Science”.
 :   Writer on [Medium](https://medium.com/@kin.long.kelvin.lee) and TowardsDataScience for general audiences.
 :   Proficient in document workflows with LaTeX, `pandoc`, and Markdown.

 Oral Presentations
+:   Reviewer for SciPy 2020.
 :   Presented scientific results at over 18 international conferences in Chemistry and Astronomy.
 :   Presented workshops on reproducible Python and code practices to undergraduates at the Center for Astrophysics | Harvard & Smithsonian.